Cognitive Warfare: Breaking Down Narrative Attacks

 Cognitive warfare uses the human mind as its battlefield.
 This sophisticated form of conflict leverages narrative attacks that create psychological manipulation, misinformation, and social engineering to achieve strategic objectives.

-Disinformation attacks are on the rise.
+Narrative attacks are on the rise.
 As the internet and social media become the main sources of news and information, many people worldwide are at risk of encountering and sharing false news.
-Misinformation and disinformation can be made to appear legitimate and can reach thousands of users in a matter of minutes, increasing the risk of cognitive warfare.
+Narrative attacks can be made to appear legitimate and can reach thousands of users in a matter of minutes, increasing the risk of cognitive warfare.

 Regarding the spread of fake news, social media is the main offender.
 A study by Statista revealed that over 50% of responding internet users in 23 countries use social networks to keep up to date.
 Yet, many Americans are losing trust in social media, according to a study by Security.org.
 A large percentage of social media users frequently find questionable posts on the platform and a small percentage of users regularly trust the content they see.